MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/timezone/list-time-zone.md

 The Time Zone API can be used to retrieve information about any timezone by specifying either its IANA or Windows Time Zone ID.

-In this example, to get informaiton about the time zone in L.A., we set `desttz` to the IANA code `America/Los_Angeles`.
+In this example, to get information about the time zone in L.A., we set `desttz` to the IANA code `America/Los_Angeles`.

 ```url
 https://dev.virtualearth.net/REST/V1/TimeZone/?desttz=America/Los_Angeles&includeDstRules=true&key=<BingMapsAPIKey>